-The St Anton holiday resort, which sprawls along the bottom of a narrow valley, is a haven for ski-bums attracted by the excellent off-piste runs - some of the best Austria has to offer.
-St Anton's south-facing slopes can get slushy by the end of the day, particularly in spring, and partly for this reason the collection of bars on the slopes above St Anton get packed by around 3pm.
+St Anton is a popular holiday resort destination for British skiers and snowboarders, who are attracted by the first-class skiing and the incredible après-ski.
+St Anton is linked to the neighbouring resorts of Lech and Zürs and makes up the Arlberg ski area, the largest linked area in Austria with more than 300km of piste.
+The area offers extensive skiing for intermediate and advanced skiers and some of the best off-piste skiing in Europe.
+The resort's south-facing slopes can get slushy by the end of the day, particularly in spring, and partly for this reason the collection of bars on the slopes above St Anton get packed by around 3pm.

 The most prominent point in St Anton is the Valluga summit from which runs one of the best and longest intermediate ski slopes in Europe, taking skiers all the way down to the valley floor.
 There are many more choices for intermediate skiers on holiday in Lech and Zurs, which also offer some of the best off-piste skiing in Europe.

 The best skiing for beginners is in St Christoph or Rendl.
 There are two ski schools in operation, run under the same umbrella, both employing hundreds of instructors and guides with a solid reputation for excellent tuition and service.